EOSIO/eosio.contracts/eosio.trail/README.md

 Trail was designed to allow maximum flexibility for smart contract developers, while at the same time consolidating many of the boilerplate functions of voting contracts into a single service.

-This paradigm means contract writers can leave the "counting parts" up to Trail and instead focus on what they want their ballot results to mean.
+This paradigm essentially means contract writers can leave the "vote counting" up to Trail and instead focus on what they want their ballot results to mean.
 Through cross-contract table lookup, any contract can view the results of a ballot or election and then have their contracts make decisions based on those results.

 Trail ballots and elections are also stored indefinitely, allowing lookup throughout the entire history of the service.
+The only exception to this rule are ballots that operate on cycles.
+Ballots that operate this way will instead show the most recent cycle of the ballot.

 ### 1. Setting Up Your Contract (Optional)